subfreak/SUBFREAK/README.md

 C + H ALWAUS!!!
 BUT IM USUALLY OFFTAB , DRAWING / WATCHING TV OR STUFF LIKE DAT :P

-im kinda dookie at talking to other people,,, Soorryy.. plus i tend to be nonverbal [ NOT BIG ON SOCIAL INTERACTIONS MAJORITY OF THE TIME !!! ]
+im kinda dookie at talking to other people,,, Soorryy.. plus i tend to be nonverbal [ NOT BIG ON SOCIAL INTERACTIONS MAJORITY OF THE TIME !!!
+NV in my pony name should indicate this! :3 ]

 also pls no roleplay with me i get scare aah